 San Francisco, CA

-Please join us for the MediaShift Mixer at AEJMC in San Francisco on Saturday, August 8, 2015, at Jillian’s SF, sponsored by the Knight Foundation.
-Your first drink is on us.
-Light bites provided, and there will be an outdoor deck and 10 billiard tables too!
-The Mixer will be a chance to socialize with people from the Association for Education in Journalism and Mass Communication (AEJMC) conference during a happy hour on Saturday night.
+Our MediaShift Mixer at AEJMC in San Francisco took place on Saturday, August 8, 2015, at Jillian’s SF, sponsored by the Knight Foundation.
+The Mixer was a chance to socialize with people from the Association for Education in Journalism and Mass Communication (AEJMC) conference during a happy hour on Saturday night.

 Collab/Space NYC 2015

 Sponsored by the Donald W. Reynolds Institute at the Missouri School of Journalism, our second annual Collab/Space New York highlighted 8 noteworthy “intrapreneurial” innovation projects at media and technology companies.
 Projects were presented by teams from the AP, The Atlantic, Google, BBC, POV, and more.

 Journalism Innovation Summit @ City University London

 The Summit took on various hot-button topics — where to distribute innovative content, how to increase audience engagement, and what are the most promising business models.
 The day was split into a morning keynote, panel and breakout sessions devoted to content, and an afternoon keynote, panel, and breakout sessions devoted to business models.
 There was an opening reception at Wayra co-hosted by BBC News Labs, and a closing night reception hosted at Bloomberg.